 T: (08) 9450 7860

-Mutsuko has been awarded various prizes and has been invited as an artist-in-residence by institutions in Mt.
-Cook (New Zealand), Uluru (NT) Adelaide, Broome, Perth and France.
+Mutsuko has been awarded various prizes and has been an artist-in-residence in Mt Cook (New Zealand), Uluru, Broome, Perth and France.